schnapster/SqlSauce/README.md

 ![alt text](https://i.imgur.com/CuzucQL.gif "SHOW ME WHAT YOU GOT")

-- No EntityManager hassle
+- No EntityManager hassle:
   A functional approach to the DatabaseWrapper allows you to describe an entity, define a transformation for it, and execute those without having to touch the persistence context at all.

 - Sauced Entities:
   Aware of their source, bringing convenience methods to handle them outside of transactions and persist them whenever needed

 - Listen/Notify:
   Support for sending and receiving PostgreSQL's asynchronous notifications, with proper changefeed support coming soon™